renesas-rz/rzv_drp-ai_tvm/tutorials/README.md

 Using option `-c` or `--disable_concat` to disable concat, so concat operator will be moved to CPU part.
 Use this option when a runtime error occurs.
 By lowering the optimization level during compile, it reduces the risk of error occurrence in inference processing.
 Example :
 <img src=./img/concat_option.jpg width=400>

+[*1]: DRP-AI TVM is powered by EdgeCortix MERA Compiler